-Responsibilities of the Trust
+Responsibilities of the university/medical school

-The Trust will:
+The university/medical school will:

 - I. Provide a safe and healthy workplace so that people can give of their best - II.
 Develop a culture where people feel safe to discuss issues relating to the menopause that affect them - III.
-Provide training and information about the menopause and its impact to managers and the workforce as - IV.
-Provide appropriate facilities and make changes and adjustments for those experiencing the symptoms of the menopause where possible - V. Ensure occupational health service provision includes considering the impact of the menopause
+Provide training and information about the menopause and its impact to managers and the workforce as a whole - IV.
+Provide appropriate facilities and make changes and adjustments for those experiencing the symptoms of the menopause where possible - V. Ensure occupational health service provision includes consideration of the impact of the menopause